ganeshchowdar/Tianabot/README.md

 ## Acknowledgements

-Special thanks to these amazing projects/people which/who help power Tiana Bot:
+Special thanks to these amazing projects/people which/who help power ƧƘƳԼƛƦ Bot:

 - [Johnwick](https://t.me/end_of_mylub)